matrix-org/complement/README.md

 - The homeserver needs to manage its own storage within the image.
 - The homeserver needs to accept the server name given by the environment variable `SERVER_NAME` at runtime.
 - The homeserver needs to assume dockerfile `CMD` or `ENTRYPOINT` instructions will be run multiple times.
+- The homeserver needs to use `complement` as the registration shared secret for `/_synapse/admin/v1/register`, if supported.
+If this endpoint 404s then these tests are skipped.

 ### Developing locally